 All monies used to provide TBF benefits form part of an unrestricted fund and the allocation of money to the memorials and bequests listed below is at the sole discretion of the Trustees.
 The Trustees may allocate money to or from these dedicated funds (which have no individual legal or financial identity).
 TBF will not accept donations or legacies unless they are capable of being used for the general purposes of TBF, unless the intended donation or legacy has first been considered by the Trustees and their decision recorded.
 The only exception is the RunForABus Memorial which was set up with money donated to TBF to specifically help London bus employees who have been affected by Covid-19.
 This money has been ring-fenced and the Trustees cannot allocate money from the unrestricted fund to the RunForABus Memorial.

 The Sandra Barr Memorial

-The Sandra Barr Memorial funds all our purchases of nebulisers and similar equipment.
+The Sandra Barr Memorial funds all equipment and treatments that help with breathing issues and difficulties.
 It was established in 2001 to commemorate the life and work of Sandra Barr, who worked for London Transport for seventeen years until her retirement on ill-health grounds in 1991.
 She was a TBF member.

 Despite her long-standing illness, Sandra devoted most of her time to helping people and animals.
 She was a leading activist in her trade union (the Transport Salaried Staffs' Association) and was elected to its national executive committee.
 She was very involved politically and campaigned on a wide range of community and animal rights issues.